Increase in Māori and Pacific school leavers at University of Auckland

 “I’m really happy that as a University we’re committed to partnering across the sector to make impactful change for our tauira Māori and Pacific,” Vaka told principals gathered at its 13 November hui.

-In just two years, the University has closed the parity gap in first-year pass rates for Pacific students from 14 percentage points to just five, a major step toward its 2030 goal.
+In just two years, the University has closed the parity gap in first-year pass rates for Pacific students from being 14 percent lower to just five percent, a major step toward its 2030 goal.

-First year pass rates for Māori learners have also improved over the past three years.
-As has the university’s first year pass rates for the non-Māori and Pacific school leaver student population – an important measure for the University following Covid and declining UE rates, and tertiary preparedness, across the country.
+First-year pass rates for Māori learners have also improved over the past three years.
+The same is true of the University’s first-year pass rates for the non-Māori and Pacific school leaver student population – an important measure for the University following Covid, declining UE rates, and lower tertiary preparedness, across the country.

 “We’re seeing positive shifts in Pacific achievement and engagement.
-These partnerships are about more than numbers—they’re about creating pathways where Māori and Pacific learners see themselves and succeed."
+These partnerships are about more than numbers – they’re about creating pathways where Māori and Pacific learners see themselves and succeed," says Vaka.

 Pro Vice-Chancellor Pacific Professor Jemaima Tiatia-Siau says the Schools Community and Engagement Office have been actively proactive in addressing inequities within the University, as well as shifting the dial, for and with, Māori and Pacific students.